DrazenDodik/models/research/deeplab/README.md

     * The `requirements.txt` file is created in the root of the folder and just contains `tf-slim==1.1.0`
 * Our train.py will need some data to train the model, so we'll need to provide the `tfrecords` generated in the previous step as an input to this step.
     * Add a inputs section for the `Train DeepLab model` step.
-    * Replace the default address with the datum link you copied from the previous steps outputs-tab.
+    * Replace the default address with the datum link or Azure link you copied from the previous steps outputs-tab.
         ```yaml
         inputs:
           - name: tfrecords
-            default: datum://017609d3-6c00-11cf-3202-06328b4f87d3
+            default: azure://tcsvalohai/deeplab/data/01ERE/01EREM82KQF8DNWGJT3GNM3Q35/upload/tfrecords.zip
         ```
 * Our `train.py` expects to find a folder with tfrecords, not a zip file that we're currently offering as a input.
 So let's create a new command to unzip the folder, before running the train.py script.
     * ```yaml